rpede/MobileProgramming24/_advanced_state/password_manager.md

 }
 ```

-A `BlocLister` listener allows you to execute something that should happen only
+A `BlocLister` allows you to execute something, that should happen only once for
-once for every state change.
+every state change.
 We are going to use it to display a `SnackBar` message.
 See [BlocListener docs](https://pub.dev/documentation/flutter_bloc/latest/flutter_bloc/BlocListener-class.html).